Secure document exchange

 Evaluate ease of use, secure exchange, matter-status visibility, onboarding support, and how tightly the portal connects to the staff workflow.
 If the team still has to rebuild context in email after every upload, the portal is too thin.

-If the missing layer is client-facing document workflow around the matter, Matter is built for that job.
+If the missing layer is the client-work system for documents, status, and follow-up, Matter is built for that job.